-Coronavirus: Will Reading and Leeds Festival 2020 go ahead?
+Is Reading and Leeds Festival 2020 cancelled?
 Organisers release statement

-As reported by NME: the twin event, where Rage Against The Machine, Stormzy and Liam Gallagher are set to headline, have let fans know they are "closely monitoring" the situation and have told music fans set to attend to follow the most up to date information from various official bodies.
+Rage Against The Machine, Stormzy and Liam Gallagher were set to headline Reading & Leeds festival, but new information has bee released by the festival this weel. have let fans know they are "closely monitoring" the situation and have told music fans set to attend to follow the most up to date information from various official bodies.

 Their statement read: “At this time, Reading/Leeds Festival is going ahead as planned.
 Please be assured that the safety and health of all staff and visitors is our main priority and we are implementing recommendations and instructions appropriately.

 “We are closely monitoring official guidance from the World Health Organisation, Public Health England, UK Government, local public health authorities and are working with event promoters and organisers as information evolves.